Laykel/dotfiles/README.md

 - `bashrc` for when I have to use bash.

 ## vim
-- _Modal text editor / Swiss knife_
+- _Modal text editor / Swiss army knife_
 - `vim-plug` for plugin management.
 - `np-vimrc` is a version without plugins.
 - `editorconfig` describes tab types and sizes for different filetypes.